-In August 2016, the Company granted a new unsecured short-term loan to Particle with a principal amount of US\$14.8 million (RMB98.1 million) at an interest rate of 4.35% per annum and with a term of no more than six months (the "August 2016 Loan").
-The Company has the right to convert, at the Company's option, all or a portion of the August 2016 Loan (including principal and interests) into Series D1 preferred shares to be issued by Particle on or before maturity date at a conversion price of US\$1.071803 per share.
-In December 2016, the Company extended the terms of the August 2016 Loan from six months to twelve months.
-In August 2017, the Company extended the term of the August 2016 Loan from twelve months to eighteen months.
-In August 2018, the Company assigned to Long De the Company's rights under the August 2016 Loan with an assignment consideration of approximately US\$17.0 million (RMB116.4 million), and recognized a gain on disposal of convertible loans due from a related party of US\$1.5 million (RMB10.6 million).
+In 2016, the Company granted an unsecured short-term loan to Particle with a principal amount of US\$14.8 million at an interest rate of 4.35% per annum, whose term had been extended several times to twenty-four months.
+The Company had the right to convert, at the Company's option, all or a portion of the loan (including principal and interests) into Series D1 preferred shares to be issued by Particle on or before maturity date at a conversion price of US\$1.071803 per share.
+In August 2018, the Company assigned to Long De the Company's rights under the loan with an assignment consideration of approximately US\$17.0 million, and recognized a gain on disposal of convertible loans due from a related party of US\$1.5 million (RMB10.6 million) in the consolidated statements of comprehensive income/(loss) for the year ended December 31, 2018.